 So what do coaches do to overcome these limitations?
 They take video from different angles, they watch several trails so they can focus on different components of a skill.
 Although these methods help, technological advancements add an unbeatable weapon to the coach’s arsenal:

-3D Optical Motion Capture.
+3D Optical Motion Capture for Sports

 - Speed: Gears Sports 3D optical motion cameras see at 360 frames per second.
 That’s 6 times faster than the human eye!
 Captures can also be viewed at a variety of speeds.